Jeffrey04/genstates/README.md

        # Without context
        def double(self, state, x):
            # state is the current State object
+           # x is the item to process
            return x * 2

        # With context
        def process(self, state, context, x):
            # state is the current State object
            # context is passed from do_action
+           # x is the item to process
            return x * context['multiplier']
    ```